kirkhauck/romcom/README.md

     - Communicate, troubleshoot, and plan effectively as a team

 ### Wins + Challenges:
-[//]: <> (What are 2-3 wins you have from this project?
-What were some challenges you faced - and how did you get over them?)
 Challenge: Did not know how to utilize Class instantiation to display a new cover.

 Win: After reading the provided HTML and CSS files and referencing our code to generate a random cover, we knew we needed to somehow make a new HTML element and add the provided CSS class using JavaScript.
 After researching online and asking questions of fellow Turing cohort members, we arrived at a solution using `document.createElement()` and  `Element.classList.add()`.

 Challenge: Did not know how to utilize an event listern for an element that was not present upon page load.

 Win: After multiple failed attempts trying to use conditionals, we received direction from a fellow Turing student to research the `event` object.
 After researching, we were able to utilize event bubbling to successfuly create an event listener to trigger an anonymous function so we could utilize our `deleteCover(event)` function.